 If you have SAD, you

-may find it very difficult to wake up on a winter's morning and can
+may find it hard to wake up on a winter's morning and can often

-often feel sleepy during the day.
-You may crave chocolate and
+feel sleepy during the day.
+You may crave chocolate and high

-high carbohydrate foods, such as white bread or sugary foods.
-If
+carbohydrate foods, such as white bread or sugary foods.
+You might

 Who is affected by